BERT Goes Shopping: Comparing Distributional Models for Product Representations: Prod2BERT

 \subsection{Overview}

-The ProdBERT model is taking inspiration from BERT architecture and aims to learn context-dependent vector representation of products from online session logs.
+The Prod2BERT model is taking inspiration from BERT architecture and aims to learn context-dependent vector representation of products from online session logs.
 By considering a shopping session as a ``sentence'' and the products shoppers interact with as ``words'', we can transfer masked language modeling (MLM) from NLP to eCommerce.
-Once trained, ProdBERT becomes capable of predicting masked tokens, as well as providing context-specific product embeddings for downstream tasks.
+Framing sessions as sentences is a natural modelling choice for several reasons: first, it mimics the successful architecture of \textit{prod2vec}; second, by exploiting BERT bi-directional nature, each prediction of a masked token/product will make use of past and future shopping choices: if a shopping journey is (typically) a progression of intent from exploration to purchase \cite{Harbich2017DiscoveringCJ}, it seems natural that sequential modelling may capture relevant dimensions in the underlying vocabulary/catalog.
+Once trained, Prod2BERT becomes capable of predicting masked tokens, as well as providing context-specific product embeddings for downstream tasks.